-Mr. Wall is a native of the San Francisco Bay Area, All-American swimmer, two-time ACC Champion, and graduate of the University of Virginia.
+Mr. Wall is a native of the San Francisco Bay Area, an All-American swimmer, and was a member of two ACC Championship teams at the University of Virginia.

 Admissions